starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 ---

 ## Let's meet the team!
+Our team consisted of 4 members from the CU Boulder ATLAS Master's community but each with very differing backgrounds in design and technology.

 <p align="center"><img src="/images/teamBio.jpg"></p>

-<p align="center"><b>We’re team Greenpiece.</b></p>
-We believe in approaching complex problems with appropriately nuanced design.
-We’re one part of the puzzle and we hope that you’ll join us in piecing it together.
+<p align="center"><b>We’re team Greenpiece. </b> We believe in approaching complex problems with appropriately nuanced design.
+We’re one part of the puzzle in creating lasting change in our World and we hope that you’ll join us in piecing the rest of it together.</p>

 ---